mongodb/specifications/source/server-selection/server-selection.rst

-8. If there are any suitable servers, filter them according to `Filtering suitable servers based on the latency window`_ and return one at random from the filtered servers; otherwise, mark the topology stale and continue to step
+8. If there are any suitable servers, filter them according to `Filtering suitable servers based on the latency window`_ and return one at random from the filtered servers, and log a `"Server selection succeeded" message`_.;
-   #9.
+   otherwise, mark the topology stale and continue to step #9.

-9. If `serverSelectionTryOnce`_ is true and the last scan time is newer than the selection start time, raise a `server selection error`_; otherwise, log a `"Waiting for suitable server to become available" message`_ if one has not already been logged for this operation OR if the topology description has changed since the last time the message was logged, and goto Step #4
+1. If `serverSelectionTryOnce`_ is true and the last scan time is newer than the selection start time, raise a `server selection error`_ and log a `"Server selection failed" message`_; otherwise, log a `"Waiting for suitable server to become available" message`_ if one has not already been logged for this operation OR if the topology description has changed since the last time the message was logged, and goto Step #4

-10. If the current time exceeds the maximum time, raise a `server selection error`_
+1. If the current time exceeds the maximum time, raise a `server selection error`_ and log a `"Server selection failed" message`_.

-11. Goto Step #4
+1. Goto Step #4

 Before using a socket to the selected server, drivers MUST check whether the socket has been used in `socketCheckIntervalMS`_ milliseconds.
 If the